- J.D., Harvard Law School, 1998

 - B.sc., McGill University, 1995

 Tim Wu is an Isidor and Seville Sulzbacher Professor of Law at Columbia Law School.
-Wu's fields of interest are the Internet, media and communications industries.
-Wu joined the Law School in 2006 and teaches copyright, communications law and policy, antitrust, as well as other courses.
+Wu joined the Law School in 2006 and teaches antitrust, copyright, the media industries, and communications law.
+He is the author of, among other works, "Network Neutrality Broadband Discrimination" (2003), Who Controls the Internet (2006), The Master Switch (2010), and The Attention Merchants (2016).

 - Communications law and policy

 - The Attention Merchants, Alfred A. Knopf, 2016

 - The Master Switch: The Rise and Fall of Information Empires, Alfred A. Knopf, 2010

 - Who Controls the Internet, Oxford University Press, 2006

 - Special Advisor, National Economic Council, The White House, 2016-2017

 - Senior Enforcement Counsel and Special Advisor, New York Attorney General's Office, 2015-2016

 - Senior Advisor, Federal Trade Commission, 2011-2012